Tithes & Alms

 2[79]:5 After I had seen these things, I marvelled in myself at the greatness and the glory of what I was seeing And again I was perplexed concerning the virgins, that delicate as they were they stood up like men, as if they intended to carry the whole heaven.

-• The examples of modest apparel and head coverings by the righteous women in the invisible world is a good example of the way women in the faith ought to adorn themselves when going about in the world in seemly fashion.
+The examples of modest apparel, head-coverings, and zeal for work of the Lord by the righteous women in the invisible world is a good example of the way women in the faith ought to adorn themselves and operate when going about in the world in seemly fashion.

 Unseemly Fashion

-• Going about uncovered in the world is a similitude of the evil women in the invisible world and is considered a savage look as oppose to seemly fashion.
-In the holy books when it comes to appearance, The female evil women have their heads uncovered, physique exposed, and shoulders bare to allure men to be enticed by them for a testimony that going about in the world uncovered and dressed immodestly is not a profession of faith in Christ:
+Going about uncovered in the world is a similitude of the evil women in the invisible world and is considered a savage look as oppose to seemly fashion.
+In the holy books, when it comes to appearance, the female evil spirits have their heads uncovered as they go about in creation, physique exposed, and shoulders bare to allure men to be enticed by them for a testimony that going about in the world uncovered and dressed immodestly is not a profession of faith in Christ nor commending the righteousness of Alahayim:

 Hermas Parable 9